We’re Mark and Emily!

-That said, we’ve had lots of practice in our other houses over the years.
-We also made sure to seek out advice from real experts in every part of the build.
+With a lot of research and collaboration, it worked out!
+We made sure to seek out advice from real experts in every part of the build.
 Doing so helped us build a house that, according to our building inspector and professional contacts, far exceeds building code standards.

 We built a cordwood home with our own hands.
 Learn more about the project here.

 Ready to dive in?
 Check out these resources!

 All About Our Cordwood Homebuilding Project